S7012MY/QuizWell/README.md

 ## License
-This project is lincensed under the ...
+This project is lincensed under the Copyright WellCode 2024.